You Must Boil Your Water if you are on Suburban, Peketa, East Coast, Fernleigh & Oaro Water Supply!!!!!!

-Boil water notice for the SUBURBAN, PEKETA, EAST COAST, FERNLEIGH & OARO water supply until further notice (Dated 02/02/2017)
+Boil water notice is still in place for the SUBURBAN, PEKETA, EAST COAST, FERNLEIGH & OARO water supply until further notice (Dated 15/3/2017)

 For health and safety reasons if you are on the any of these water supplies please revert to boiling all your water.

 If you have any questions please ring Innovative Waste Kaikoura on 033197148.